Hot Snakes: 2005–2006: Breakup and Thunder Down Under

-2010–present: Reunion
+2010–2023: Reunion and Froberg's death

 On July 29, 2010 The Night Marchers and Obits performed together at The Casbah in San Diego; for the encore, the original Hot Snakes lineup of Reis, Froberg, Wood, and Kourkounis reunited to perform "If Credit's What Matters I'll Take Credit", "Automatic Midnight", and "No Hands".
 The following year Hot Snakes reunited, with Kourkounis and Rubalcaba taking turns on drums, for a series of gigs including All Tomorrow's Parties and Fun Fun Fun Fest.
 The band toured the West Coast of the United States from March to April 2012, and performed at the Metallica-curated Orion Music + More festival in New Jersey in June.

 On August 14, 2017, Hot Snakes announced a fall tour starting in November as well as new album tentatively scheduled for release in spring 2018 via Sub Pop.
-Hot Snakes' discography is also scheduled to be reissued by Sub Pop.
-As promised Jericho Sirens was released in 2018 to positive reviews.
+Hot Snakes' discography was also subsequently reissued by Sub Pop.
+As promised, Jericho Sirens was released in 2018 to positive reviews.

+In June 2023, Froberg revealed on Instagram that a fifth Hot Snakes record was "very near done".
+Froberg died two weeks later on June 30, 2023, at the age of 55.